 The BPS Board Certified Nuclear Pharmacist specializes in the procurement, preparation, compounding, dispensing, and distribution of radiopharmaceuticals, as well as the regulatory aspects governing these processes.
 In addition, the nuclear pharmacist serves as the medication expert within the healthcare team regarding clinical aspects of radiopharmaceuticals and non-radioactive drugs used in patient care.

-An applicant for board certification in Nuclear Pharmacy must demonstrate all of the requirements listed below prior to sitting for the initial certification examination.
+An applicant for board certification in Nuclear Pharmacy must demonstrate all of the eligibility requirements listed below.
+For examinations in the windowed testing format, all practice and education eligibility requirements must be met prior to sitting for the initial certification examination.
+For examinations in the continuous testing format, all practice and education eligibility requirements must be met before submitting the application.
 Once all of the requirements below are met, an applicant will be deemed eligible to sit for the Nuclear Pharmacy specialty certification examination.
 If an applicant achieves a passing score on the Nuclear Pharmacy specialty certification examination, they may use the designation Board-Certified Nuclear Pharmacist, or BCNP.

 - Graduation from a pharmacy program accredited by the Accreditation Council for Pharmacy Education (ACPE) or a program outside the U.S. that qualifies the individual to practice in the jurisdiction.